RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Results

 During training, we randomly sample 3-dimensional linear and angular impulses within the ranges of $[-1.5, 1.5]\,\SI{}{\metre/\second}$ and $[-1.5, 1.5]\,\SI{}{\radian/\second}$ per dimension in the middle of each episode.
 The perturbation simulation allows us to train an RL policy capable of resisting disturbances and facilitating the transfer of the policy from simulation to the real world.
 In addition, we simulate a \SI{30}{\milli\second} actuator latency, as identified by \citet{margolis2022walktheseways}, to help bridge the sim-to-real gap.
 All RL policies used in the experiments are structured with multi-layer perceptron architecture with two fully-connected hidden layers of 256 units and the ELU activation function.
 The policies are queried at a rate of $\SI{50}{\hertz}$.
-The target values of base height and foot swing height are set to \SI{0.32}{\metre} and \SI{0.08}{\metre} respectively.
+For \emph{Go1}, the target values of base height and foot swing height are set to \SI{0.32}{\metre} and \SI{0.08}{\metre}, respectively, \Diff{while for \emph{Aliengo}, they are set to \SI{0.4}{\metre} and \SI{0.1}{\metre}.}